faithvoid/macbook1dot1-linux/README.md

 - Reboot, and you should be all set, with an up-to-date installation of Debian 12.13 on a 6.x kernel!
 (The last version to properly support 32-bit systems).
 - (Optional) If you want to use rEFInd to dual-boot, mount your EFI partition (if no EFI folder is found in /boot/efi, run ``` sudo mkdir /mnt/efi ``` then ``` sudo mount /dev/sda1 /mnt/efi ```, then go to /mnt/efi and copy the contents from the "efi" folder on USB stick you made into /mnt/efi!

+## Post-Install Tweaks:
+- Install "tlp" via "sudo apt install tlp" for better battery life / fan performance.
+- Use Chromium or a similar browser instead of Firefox, modern Firefox will hammer the CPU before you've even made it to a website, whereas Chromium is mostly usable on non-video sites.
+- Don't expect to watch YouTube in the browser here at any resolution, the CPU will start crying.
+The best way to watch YouTube videos is to download SMPlayer and yt-dlp, then copy the URL into "File -> URL", which will load the YouTube video in SMPlayer instead, using a lot less system resources.
+480p content is ideal here, 720p CAN run via SMPlayer, but will drop frames.
+- For iMessage-style support and OS-wide phone integration, consider installing "KDE Connect" on your Macbook and your phone!
+You can easily share files wirelessly between devices, as well as send/receive SMS messages!
+- For iCloud-style storage, look into setting up GVFS mounts with Google Drive or Dropbox!
+A bit of work, but once it's done, should make cloud storage feel as seamless as iCloud.
+- More coming soon!

 ## Theming to look more like macOS
 - Copy the contents of "Catalina.zip" to the root of your home folder
 - Once copied, go into "Appearance" and set your appearance to Catalina or Catalina Dark, and your icons to OS Catalina or OS Catalina Night